Seagate/cloudfuse/tools/health-monitor/README.md

 - `process-monitor-interval-sec: <TIME IN SECONDS>`: CPU and memory usage polling interval (in sec).
 Default is 30 sec
 - `output-path: <PATH>`: Path where health monitor will generate its output file.
 It takes the current directory as default, if not specified.
 Output file name will be `monitor_<pid>.json`
 - `monitor-disable-list: <LIST OF MONITORS>`: List of monitors to be disabled.
 To disable a monitor, add its corresponding name in the list
-    - `blobfuse_stats` - Disable Cloudfuse stats polling
+    - `cloudfuse_stats` - Disable cloudfuse stats polling
-    - `cpu_profiler` - Disable CPU monitoring on Cloudfuse process
+    - `cpu_profiler` - Disable CPU monitoring on cloudfuse process
-    - `memory_profiler` - Disable memory monitoring on Cloudfuse process
+    - `memory_profiler` - Disable memory monitoring on cloudfuse process
     - `file_cache_monitor` - Disable file cache directory monitor

 ### Sample Config

-Add the following section to your Cloudfuse config file.
+Add the following section to your cloudfuse config file.
 Here file cache and memory monitors are disabled.
 If you want to enable all monitors simply remove the monitor-disable-list section.
 ```yaml
 health_monitor:
   enable-monitoring: true